amos/react-amos-js/README.md

 2. **Render your checkout UI** with one of the payment method components (e.g. `AmosCreditCardPaymentMethodForm`) along with the required props (`onConfirmationFailed`) and optional callbacks (`onPaymentIntentConfirmationSucceeded`, `onSetupIntentConfirmationSucceeded`).
 The iframe height is auto-managed by the SDK.
 3. **User clicks "Pay now" button**: call `validateForm({ iframeRef })`, which returns `Promise<true>` if the embedded form is valid and `Promise<false>` otherwise.
 4. **Create payment intent on your server**: use your server-side Amos client to call `POST /payment_intents`.
 You may also associate this payment intent with a new or existing customer via `POST /customers`.
 This must be server-side because it uses your private API key.
-5. **Return the payment intent token to the browser**: your backend responds with the `EmbedToken` needed for confirmation.
+5. **Return the payment intent token to the browser**: your backend responds with the embed token (`components["schemas"]["EmbedToken"]`) needed for confirmation.
-6. **Confirm the payment intent from the client iframe**: call `confirmPaymentIntent({ iframeRef, token })` to continue the payment flow.
+6. **Confirm the payment intent from the client**: call `confirmPaymentIntent({ iframeRef, token })` to continue the payment flow.
 7. **Handle UX**: show the user a "processing" state when the "Pay now" button is clicked, and show a success or error message via `onPaymentIntentConfirmationSucceeded` and `onConfirmationFailed`.

 ### Google Pay

 Google Pay (and soon, Apple Pay) is a form of express checkout.
 The Google Pay button is an alternative to the "Pay now" button in your payment forms.
-Users could make a payment with either flow.
+Users can make a payment with either flow.

 The key differences between the express and non-express payment flows are: